jonathan-scholbach/jargon/README.md

 __jargon__ is a minimalistic vocabulary trainer.
-The main idea of __jargon__ is to make it easy to create and share your custom vocabulary.
-When you run exercise on your vocabulary, __jargon__ keeps track of your learning progress on every item, and trains your weakest items most.
+Its main purpose is to keep creating and sharing your custom vocabulary simple, making it easier to learn domain-specific vocabulary.
+During practise, __jargon__ keeps track of your learning progress on every item, and trains your weakest items most.

 # Install